 Where to Picnic in Dunwoody

-Remember those 170 acres we mentioned?
-Dunwoody has seven parks with ample space for spreading out your picnic blanket and stretching out under the friendly Southern sun.
+Remember those 200+ acres we mentioned?
+Dunwoody has a growing parks scene with ample space for spreading out your picnic blanket and stretching out under the friendly Southern sun.
 If you’re here on a Thursday in the summer, head to Brook Run Park for Food Truck Thursdays, which will save you the trouble of packing food.
+Need some shade?
+Venture to Pernoshal Park for the perfect picnic set-up, complete with pavilions, tables, and trashcans.
+Looking for something more enchanting?
+Plan for the Dunwoody Nature Center and enjoy the sights and sounds of Mother Nature.
 Wherever you go in Dunwoody, you’ll have your pick of the best picnicking spots in Georgia.

 Tips for Snapping Picnic Pics